Compare the leading business credit cards for UK small businesses.

 If you choose this card, you'll need to pay an annual fee of £30, but this is much lower than many of its competitors.
 The card is essentially designed for small businesses as you can only have a total of 4 cards on a single business account.
 This limits accessibility to cards for larger businesses.

 Other perks of the card include that you can earn 1% unlimited cashback on spending.
-And there are no fees for using your card overseas, as long as you spend in the local currency.

 Much like Metro Bank’s card, you will need to have a Santander business account in order to apply for the card.

 If you fancy earning cashback, take a look at the Barclaycard Select Cashback Business Credit Card.
+Its top features include:

 Barclaycard Select Cashback Business Credit Card